-- 38.-(1) If agreements which fall within a particular category of agreements are, in the opinion of the Commission, likely to be agreements referred to in section 41, the Commission may recommend that the Minister make an order specifying that category for the purposes of this section. - (2) The Minister may make an order giving effect to such a recommendation - (a) in the form in which the recommendation is made; or - (b) subject to such modifications as he considers appropriate. - (3) An order made under this section is referred to in this Part as a block exemption order. - (4) An agreement which falls within a category specified in a block exemption order shall be exempt from the section 34 prohibition. - (5) An exemption under this section is referred to in this Part as a block exemption. - (6) A block exemption order may impose conditions or obligations subject to which a block exemption shall have effect. - (7) A block exemption order may provide - (a) that breach of a condition imposed by the order shall have the effect of cancelling the block exemption in respect of an agreement as from such date as the Commission may specify; - (b) that if there is a failure to comply with an obligation imposed by the order, the Commission may, by notice in writing, cancel the block exemption in respect of the agreement as from such date as the Commission may specify; and - (c) that if the Commission considers that a particular agreement is not one to which section 41 applies, it may cancel the block exemption in respect of that agreement as from such date as the Commission may specify. - (8) A block exemption order may provide that the order shall cease to have effect at the end of a specified period. - (9) In this section, "specified" means specified in a block exemption order.
+37.-(1) A block exemption order may impose conditions or obligations subject to which a block exemption shall have effect.

+(2) A block exemption order may provide -

+- (a) that breach of a condition imposed by the order shall have the effect of cancelling the block exemption in respect of an agreement as from such date as the Commission may specify; - (b) that if there is a failure to comply with an obligation imposed by the order, the Commission may, by notice in writing, cancel the block exemption in respect of the agreement as from such date as the Commission may specify; and - (c) that if the Commission considers that a particular agreement is not one to which section 41 applies, it may cancel the block exemption in respect of that agreement as from such date as the Commission may specify.

+(3) A block exemption order may provide that the order shall cease to have effect at the end of a specified period.

+(4) In this section, "specified" means specified in a block exemption order.

-Opposition to block exemptions
+Opposition to block exemptions 30

-- 39.-(1) A block exemption order may provide that a party to an agreement which does not qualify for the block exemption created by the order, but satisfies specified criteria, may notify the Commission of the agreement for the purposes of subsection (2). - (2) An agreement which is notified under any provision included in a block exemption order by virtue of subsection (1) shall be treated, as from the end of the notice period, as falling within a category specified in a block exemption order unless the Commission - (a) is opposed to it being so treated; and - (b) gives notice in writing to the party concerned of its opposition before the end of that period. - (3) If the Commission gives notice of its opposition under subsection (2), the notification under subsection (1) shall be treated as both a notification under section 44 and a request for an individual exemption made under subsection (3) of that section. - (4) In this section -
+38.-(1) A block exemption order may provide that a party to an agreement which does not qualify for the block exemption created by the order, but satisfies specified criteria, may notify the Commission of the agreement for the purposes of subsection (2).

+(2) An agreement which is notified under any provision included in a block exemption order by virtue of subsection (1) shall be treated, as from the end of the notice period, as falling within a category specified in a block exemption order unless the Commission -

+- (a) is opposed to it being so treated; and - (b) gives notice in writing to the party concerned of its opposition before the end of that period. - (3) If the Commission gives notice of its opposition under subsection(2), the notification under subsection (1) shall be treated as a notification under section 44. - (4) In this section -